spiral/docs/docs/en/component/data-grid.md

 print_r(iterator_to_array($result));
 ```

-Need default specifications?
-Use the following:
+You can also set default specifications:

 ```php
 /** @var Spiral\DataGrid\GridFactory $factory */